 We make the task of estate planning simple and straightforward.

-Yet making a will and appointing enduring powers of attorney is incredibly important.
-These documents provide you and your loved ones with peace of mind and the assurance that your assets will be dealt with as you’ve specified.
-Without a will, your estate will be distributed according to a statutory formula.
-It can get complex, costly and upset those left behind.
+Yet making a Will and appointing Enduring Powers of Attorney is one of the most important steps you can take to protect your wishes.
+These documents provide peace of mind for you and clarity for your loved ones, ensuring your assets are dealt with as you’ve intended.
+Without a Will, your estate will be distributed according to a statutory formula—which can lead to complexity, added costs, and unintended consequences for those left behind.

 Making a will